troyAmlee/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+# examples: these hold the examples of instruction sequences in memory in order to run the programs
+# cpu.py: Holds the programs and memory
 * Write a short 3-10-word description of what each file does.
 * Note what has been implemented, and what hasn't.
 * Read this whole file.